 The greatest insights I bring to my role are those acquired from my time at the bedside.
 Having that firsthand knowledge of what our caregivers are experiencing and seeing is invaluable.
 I'm able to take those insights into any area of my role; into developing a new product, into in-servicing on a product, into an educational flyer for staff to read, or into presentations to leadership on quality initiatives.

 I think Dr. Cipriano, President of the International Council of Nurses put it perfectly, "There is no health without a health workforce."
 In my role, I work to improve the safety of care for both the patient and the nurse.
 While I may be more removed from the bedside, by listening to feedback, passing on my experiences, and working with our current customers, I seek to use my voice to continue to make a difference for our health workforce.
-Stryker's mission is ‘together with our customers, we are driven to make healthcare better.’
+Stryker's mission is ‘together with our customers, we are driven to make healthcare better’.
 We cannot make progress without the input of nurses.
-We recognize the importance of what nurses do for global health, and it’s an honor to partner with them on improving safety and outcomes.”
+We recognise the importance of what nurses do for global health, and it’s an honour to partner with them on improving safety and outcomes.”